alexkemp9/Encode-Stream/README.md

 # Encode-Stream
-A BASH Script to Encode VHS / Camera / Cassette Streams to File
+A BASH Script to Encode VHS / Camera / Cassette Streams to MP4 / MP3 / M4A Files

 ## *Basics*
 This script file is designed for use by any-user (no root access required) within a Terminal.
 It’s principal purpose is to make it easy & reliable to encode a stream from a VHS, Camera or Cassette player to disk.
 It has been used extensively by myself to transfer all my VHS tapes as MP4 (using a EasyCAP UTV007 USB converter - example below) & cassettes as MP3 (using a USB-powered cassette player) to disc under *Devuan* (a systemD-free version of *Debian*).
 In addition to BASH, the main utility required is FFMPEG.
 Note that zero efforts are made to test for the presence of FFMPEG before use.